aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/alignment-settings/_index.md

     // Create workbook
     Workbook workbook;

-    // Clearing all the worksheets
+    // Clear all the worksheets
     workbook.GetWorksheets().Clear();

-    // Adding a new worksheet to the Excel object int i = workbook.GetWorksheets().Add();
+    // Add a new worksheet to the workbook int i = workbook.GetWorksheets().Add();

-    // Obtaining the reference of the newly added worksheet by passing its sheet index Worksheet worksheet = workbook.GetWorksheets().Get(i);
+    // Obtain the reference of the newly added worksheet by its index Worksheet worksheet = workbook.GetWorksheets().Get(i);

-    // Accessing the "A1" cell from the worksheet
+    // Access the "A1" cell from the worksheet
     Cell cell = worksheet.GetCells().Get(u"A1");

-    // Adding some value to the "A1" cell cell.PutValue(u"Visit Aspose!");
+    // Add some value to the "A1" cell cell.PutValue(u"Visit Aspose!");

-    // Setting the horizontal alignment of the text in the "A1" cell Style style = cell.GetStyle();
+    // Set the vertical alignment of the text in the "A1" cell Style style = cell.GetStyle();

-    // Setting the vertical alignment of the text in a cell style.SetVerticalAlignment(TextAlignmentType::Center);
+    style.SetVerticalAlignment(TextAlignmentType::Center);
     cell.SetStyle(style);

-    // Saving the Excel file
+    // Save the Excel file
     workbook.Save(outDir + u"book1.out.xls", SaveFormat::Excel97To2003);

     std::cout << "Excel file saved successfully!" << std::endl;